wandersonpaes/runners-api/README.md

 ### Search Runner User(s) by name or nick

-Here you can use query parameters
+Here you use query parameters.

 `GET /users?user={nameOrNick}`